-ATTENDANCE PROTOCOL
+ATTENDANCE & PUNCTUALITY PROTOCOL

-Attendance is reviewed every week by tutors and every term by the Head of Sixth Form.
+Attendance and punctuality is reviewed every week by tutors and every term by the Head of Sixth Form.

 In weekly tutor reviews, students under 96% attendance discuss absences with their tutor and any action or support needed.